 Down & Moisture

 We purposely selected all down insulated products for this review.
-Down has a significantly better warmth-to-weight ratio than synthetic insulation, but has one main drawback.
+Down has a significantly better warmth-to-weight ratio than synthetic insulation but has one main drawback.
 It must be kept dry to maintain its loft and keep you warm.
 We can't emphasize this enough: keeping your sleeping bag dry and taking every opportunity to air it out in the sun is critical to your warmth and safety.
-If you exclusively backpack in environments that are very rainy, consider paying the weight penalty and using a synthetic insulated bag or quilt.
+If you exclusively backpack in very rainy environments, consider paying the weight penalty and using a synthetic insulated bag or quilt.
 Increasingly, ultralight manufacturers are producing quite light synthetic insulated bags and quilts.Hydrophobic Down

 Increasingly, manufacturers are using hydrophobic down in their products, which is down treated with a DWR coating for added water resistance.
 There are a lot of claims about the efficacy of this treatment, and we recommend you check out the findings of our tester Ian Nicholson in his Buying Advice article for Backpacking Sleeping Bags.
-The short summary is, while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
-Products in this review that are filled with hydrophobic down are the Ghost Whisperer 20, Phase 30, Spark I, the Backcountry Quilt 700, Econ Burrow 20, Thylacine, and the Palisade 30.
+The short summary is that while purchasing a bag with hydrophobic or treated down can't hurt, we don't recommend that you rely on it to save you in a downpour.
+Products in this review that are filled with hydrophobic down are the Vesper 32, Phase 30, the Backcountry Quilt 700, Econ Burrow 20, and the Palisade 30.

-Stuff Sacks: Only one of the bags in this review comes with a waterproof stuff sack, the Zpacks Classic.
+Stuff Sacks: Two of the bags in this review comes with a waterproof stuff sack, the Zpacks Classic and the Exped Hyperquilt.
 We highly recommend purchasing an after-market waterproof stuff sack for your bag.
 OutdoorGearLab has an entire article dedicated to the Best Sleeping Bag Stuff Sacks.
 Also, many backpackers will line their entire pack with a waterproof liner.
 A heavy duty garbage bag, or better yet, trash compactor bag works great.
 If you're going be out for weeks or months, consider purchasing a durable and waterproof Cuben fiber pack liner.
 ZPacks makes excellent pack liners as well as stuff sacks.
 Find the complete selection here.

 Your Ultralight Sleeping Bag as Part of a System